-Guidance for K-12 School Operations for In-Person Learning July 14, 2021
+Guidance for K-12 School Operations for In-Person Learning August 27, 2021

 Schools are an essential part of community infrastructure and the return to in-person instruction for K-12 students is a priority.
-The purpose of this document is to provide information on prevention strategies that help protect students, teachers, and staff and slow the spread of COVID-19 in K-12 schools based on updated CDC guidelines (7/9/2021).
-This guidance emphasizes the implementation of layered prevention strategies to protect individuals who are not fully vaccinated and is intended to help school administrators and local health officials select appropriate, layered prevention strategies in their communities.
+The purpose of this document is to provide information on prevention strategies that help protect students, teachers, and staff and slow the spread of COVID-19 in K-12 schools based on updated CDC guidelines.
+This guidance emphasizes the implementation of layered prevention strategies to protect students, teachers, and staff and is intended to help school administrators and local health officials select appropriate, layered prevention strategies in their communities.